vladimirspecalp-hub/mspro_escrow_mvp/replit.md

-# Escrow Platform - NestJS Backend
+# MSPro Escrow Platform - Full-Stack Application

 ## Overview
-This project is a NestJS-based backend API for an escrow platform, built with TypeScript.
-Its purpose is to facilitate secure escrow transactions with a focus on a robust state machine, payment integration, administrative dispute resolution, comprehensive security & audit controls, and system reliability through rate limiting and error handling.
-The platform aims to provide a reliable foundation for safe deal management.
+This is a full-stack escrow platform consisting of a NestJS backend API and a Next.js frontend.
+The system facilitates secure escrow transactions with a robust state machine, payment integration, administrative dispute resolution, comprehensive security & audit controls, real-time notifications, and a modern user interface.
+The platform provides a complete foundation for safe deal management with both API and web interface.

-**Current Version**: v1.4
+**Current Version**: v1.5
-**Current State**: Step 10 Complete - Audit Logging, Rate Limiting & Error Handling
+**Current State**: Step 11 Complete - Frontend Initialization (Next.js 14)
 **Last Updated**: October 21, 2025

 ## User Preferences